fuzz/symbolic-link/README.markdown

 # SymbolicLink

 [SymbolicLink](http://hackage.haskell.org/package/symbolic-link)
-provides tools for working with symbolic links on POSIX systems.
+provides functions for working with symbolic links.
+Currently only POSIX is supported as I don't have a Windows license.